 The Arizona Department of Education has developed a list of violations as well as a list of possible actions a school district may take in response to a violation.
 TUSD has categorized these possible actions into five levels and then assigned a level to each violation depending on the severity of the violation.
 In this way, students from school to school will receive similar actions for similar violations.
 A major consideration in the application of the Guidelines for Student Rights and Responsibilities is to identify the most appropriate disciplinary action necessary to bring about positive student behavior.
 Actions are not to be considered in isolation but rather as part of the overall goal of creating inclusive and supportive environments for students.
-For instance, restorative circles should not be isolated events at a campus, but should instead become part of the routine process in addressing behavior.
 At the elementary level, the age and developmental level of the child may be considered in interpreting the severity of the discipline imposed.
 Student services personnel, such as counselors, social workers, learning support coordinators, or psychologists, play a vital role in assisting the student in resolving any problems influencing the student's behavior.